Scholarships and Resources for Christian Students | EduMed.org

 How to Apply

-Submit application package to address on scholarship webpage.
+Submit application via the online portal on the scholarship webpage.
 Application requirements include letter of request for consideration, SAP or GAR financial aid report, and two letters of recommendation.

 Eligibility